 Foreground/background reversal was frequently used by Nampeyo.
 See Appendix F for a listing of Nampeyo pots in this collection that use the technique.
 The technique continues to be widely-used today, but both in Nampeyo’s day and ours it is used for small elements of design embedded into a larger pattern.
 This scattered use enlivens the overall design, like lemon in tea.

-Importantly, the ubiquitous use of foreground/background reversal on jar 2024-07 has the same design impact as linear/curvilinear tension, strategy #1 (above) The function of the tension between linear and curvilinear elements is to energize the design.
-On jar 2024-07 the foreground/background shifting substitutes for curvilinear elements and creates that same energy.
+Importantly, the ubiquitous use of foreground/background reversal on jar 2024-07 has the same design impact as linear/curvilinear tension, strategy #1 (above).
+The function of the tension between linear and curvilinear elements is to energize the design.
+On jar 2024-07 the foreground/background reversal creates that same energy.
 There is no need to turn to use curvilinear elements to accomplish this result.
 To reject this jar as “by Nampeyo” because it lacks curvilinear forms would be to insist that Nampeyo would never undertake such an experiment in design because her commitment to including curvilinear elements was greater than her commitment to expanding her ceramic experience.

 Nampeyo experiments: